Skip to Content

 In the second notable jury trial victory, Evan represented a client charged with vehicular homicide for an early morning accident that resulted in a bicyclist being killed.
 The allegations were that Evan’s client was distracted by reaching for a mug in the center console area, which caused them to veer to the right, striking a bicyclist who was partially in the roadway during the early morning hour.
 Unlike the previous case where Evan was able to utilize expert witnesses to bolster the defense’s case, in this trial Evan’s defense was built entirely on cross-examination of the state’s witnesses to paint doubt in the jurors’ minds.
 The case was personally tried by the county’s elected top prosecutor who tendered several expert witnesses and a full accident reconstruction in their effort to prove their case.
 Nonetheless, the jury ultimately acquitted Evan’s client of the vehicular homicide charges and the client was found guilty only of distracted driving, which carried a $50 fine.
 Ultimately, the winning trial strategy was to attack the proximate cause (or causation) of the accident, the driver’s actions versus the bicyclist’s actions.

-As a Georgia “Super Lawyer” (2019, 2020, 2021, 2022) Evan fights for clients day in, and day out throughout Forsyth County and other Metro Atlanta and Georgia courtrooms.
+As a Georgia “Super Lawyer” (2019-2024) Evan fights for clients day in, and day out throughout Forsyth County and other Metro Atlanta and Georgia courtrooms.
 Evan’s practice specializes in misdemeanor and felony criminal defense.
 Evan has defended thousands of clients and earned a reputation as a trial attorney willing to go the distance to obtain results.
-Even in 2020, with courts virtually shuttered, Evan obtained a trial acquittal (over Microsoft Teams) as well as having an assault/battery case dismissed by the Judge’s granting of self-defense immunity (over Zoom).
+Even in 2020, with courts virtually shuttered, Evan obtained a DUI trial acquittal (over Microsoft Teams) as well as having an assault/battery case dismissed by the Judge’s granting of self-defense immunity (over Zoom).
 No matter the circumstance, Evan is constantly evaluating a case's approach to achieve the very best outcome possible.

 Evan believes in a client-centered approach to representation, where strategy and preparation come first and always have your input.
 Evan also has a strong network of both attorneys and professionals throughout the legal industry to collaborate with on various cases and situations arising throughout the representation.

 As a member of the Georgia criminal defense bar, Evan regularly attends training and continuing education to stay current on the latest defense strategies.
-2022 speaking engagements included presenting to the Georgia Bar on Boating Under the Influence (BUI) defense.
+Speaking engagements have included presenting to the Georgia Bar on Boating Under the Influence (BUI) defense.
 Evan is a member of various professional groups including the Georgia Association of Criminal Defense Lawyers (GACDL).
 In 2010, Evan graduated from GACDL’s Bill Daniels Trial Advocacy Program, an intensive program designed to give trial attorneys the real-world instruction and experience they need to master the art and science of courtroom advocacy.
 Evan is the past President of the Forsyth County Criminal Defense Bar (2015) and a past member of the Forsyth County Tripartite Committee.

 Evan graduated from Riverwood High School, in Atlanta’s Sandy Springs area and went on to earn a degree in Business Administration from The Citadel, The Military College of South Carolina.
 At The Citadel, Evan excelled in academics and military leadership, earning both Dean’s List and Commandant’s List Honors, as well as serving in leadership positions within his unit.
 Evan also was a member of the South Carolina National Guard while at The Citadel, with an 11B MOS.
 He earned his J.D. from the Charleston School of Law in 2008.
 While in Charleston, Evan helped to spearhead the “My Study Place” initiative, a program that placed personal desks in the homes of over 50 local elementary school students.